curekoshimizu/language_sandbox/nodejs/README.md

+# nodejs sandbox

-# How did I initialize this project?
+## How did I initialize this project?

 ```
 npm init